ciromattia/kcc/README.md

-  --forcecolor          Don't convert images to grayscale --forcepng            Create PNG files instead JPEG --mozjpeg             Create JPEG files using mozJpeg --maximizestrips      Turn 1x4 strips to 2x2 strips -d, --delete          Delete source file(s) or a directory.
+  --forcecolor          Don't convert images to grayscale --forcepng            Create PNG files instead JPEG --mozjpeg             Create JPEG files using mozJpeg --jpeg-quality        The JPEG quality, on a scale from 0 (worst) to 95 (best).
+Default 85 for most devices.
+  --maximizestrips      Turn 1x4 strips to 2x2 strips -d, --delete          Delete source file(s) or a directory.
 It's not recoverable.